MutluClkn/Crypto-Price-Tracker/README.md

 # Crypto-Price-Tracker
 An app that you can track the exchange rate of BTC.
-It ppdates the prices every 60-70 secs.
+It updates the prices every 60-70 secs.

 Fetchs the data via coingecko API.